Leadership

 Arizona Delegation

 Tim Berg was appointed as an Arizona Uniform Law Commissioner in 1993 and has been continuously reappointed by governors of both political parties.
 Over the years, he has served as chair or a member of various drafting and study committees and while he found the subject matter of each to be important and fascinating, he especially enjoyed chairing the drafting committees on the Model Tribal Secured Transactions Act and the Model Tribal Probate Code.
-He is the Chair of the ULC’s Executive Committee.
+He served as the Chair of the ULC’s Executive Committee and is now serving as President.

 Tim is a 1975 graduate of the University of Arizona College of Law and clerked for the Honorable Richard H. Chambers, Chief Judge of the United States Court of Appeals for the Ninth Circuit.
 He serves on the Law College’s alumni board and on the board of the Arizona Equal Justice Foundation, supporting the availability of legal services in Arizona.